esplito/coding-notes/css-for-js.dev/module-2-rendering-logic-2.md

 When you scroll it sticks. 🍝

 > In addition to setting `position: sticky`, you also need to pick at least one edge to stick to (top, left, right, bottom).
-Most commonly, this is done with `top: 0px` (or `top: 0`; the unit is optional when it's zero).
+Most commonly, this is done with `top: 0px` (or `top: 0`; the unit is optional when it's zero). - Jo

+### Stays in their box
+> An often-overlooked aspect of `position: sticky` is that the element will never follow the scroll outside of its parent container.
+Sticky elements only stick while their container is in view.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDk3NzI1Nzg1LC01NTQzNzgxOTksLTE2MT
-I3MDAyNDYsLTU1MjU5NzY4NSwxOTk4MDQ0ODQxLDgyODQ1NjY1
-NSwxNjAwODk5Mzg3LDkxNjU1NTg4NCw1NTQ0OTczNywxMDA4Mz
-IyOTM1LC0xNjk0ODAyMjk3LDY3NzAyNTAzMCwtNzQ5NDYxODM1
-LDIwMzYyMTY4MjEsLTgzNzUwNzgwNSwtMzQ0MjkxODU3LDE5Mj
-kyNjIxMjMsLTM5NTY0MjMzNywtODQwMjkyMzAwLDExOTI2OTM2
-NjVdfQ==
+eyJoaXN0b3J5IjpbLTE1MTI3Mzc4MTksLTU1NDM3ODE5OSwtMT
+YxMjcwMDI0NiwtNTUyNTk3Njg1LDE5OTgwNDQ4NDEsODI4NDU2
+NjU1LDE2MDA4OTkzODcsOTE2NTU1ODg0LDU1NDQ5NzM3LDEwMD
+gzMjI5MzUsLTE2OTQ4MDIyOTcsNjc3MDI1MDMwLC03NDk0NjE4
+MzUsMjAzNjIxNjgyMSwtODM3NTA3ODA1LC0zNDQyOTE4NTcsMT
+kyOTI2MjEyMywtMzk1NjQyMzM3LC04NDAyOTIzMDAsMTE5MjY5
+MzY2NV19
 -->